The Hundred years was the longest war in all history and actually raged for 116 years!

 The Battle of Bannockburn took place in 1314 – this was another battle between England and Scotland with the Scottish fighting for their independence.

 King Robert the Bruce who is a legend in Scottish folklore led the Scottish army to a rare victory against the English.
-The English army who were under the command of King Edward II were driven out of Scotland.
+The English army who were under the command of King Edward II was driven out of Scotland.

-The Battle of Bosworth
+The Battle of Bosworth *1485

 The Battle of Bosworth is also commonly known as the Battle of Bosworth Field.
 It was an important battle of the middle ages and part of the much larger ‘Wars of the Roses’.

-The Battle of Falkirk won by the English and was the great victory for Edward I who had a much larger army than the Scots.
+The Battle of Falkirk was won by the English and was a great victory for Edward I who had a much larger army than the Scots.

-Battle of Hastings
+Battle of Halidon Hill *1333

-The second war of Scottish independence was fought in 1333 AD in the Battle of, however in this battle the Scottish were defeated by the English who were led by King Edward III who had his revenge for the previous defeat.
+The second war of Scottish independence was fought in 1333 AD in the Battle of, however in this battle, the Scottish were defeated by the English who were led by King Edward III who had his revenge for the previous defeat.

-Battle of Liegnitz, Legnica or Wahlstatt
+Battle of Liegnitz, Legnica or Wahlstatt *1241

 Henry the Pious of Silesia was able to put together a coalition of forces from several European countries in 1241 to fight the battle of Liegnitz against the invading forces of the Mongol Empire led by Baidar, Orda Khan, and Kadan.

-Although Henry’s army was much larger in number and was estimated to be around double the size of the Mongol armies, Henry’s army was still defeated and this was a massive below for the European army.
+Although Henry’s army was much larger in number and was estimated to be around double the size of the Mongol armies, Henry’s army was still defeated and this was a massive blow for the European army.

-The Battle of Northallerton took place in 1138, this was a battle between the English and the Scottish who were led by King David I it was part of the two battles that took place during the Civil War of Matilda and Stephen.
+The ‘Battle of the Standard’ also called ‘Battle of Northallerton’ took place in 1138, this was a battle between the English and Scottish armies who were led by King David I and was part of the two battles that took place during the Civil War of Matilda and Stephen.

-The Battle of Northallerton also known as the Battle of standard was a brutal and bloody affair, The Scottish Army led by King David mounted an early surprise attack in foggy conditions, however the English had prepared for the attack and this actually took the Scottish by surprise.
+The ‘Battle of the Standard’ also known as the ‘Battle of Northallerton’, was a brutal and bloody affair, The Scottish Army led by King David mounted an early surprise attack in foggy conditions, however, the English had prepared for the attack and this actually took the Scottish by surprise.

-The Scottish who started to flee just a few hours into the Battle despite their larger army as the English armies’ powerful weaponry decimated the Scottish soldiers leaving many dead on the battlefield.
+The Scottish started to flee just a few hours into the Battle despite their larger army as the English armies’ powerful weaponry decimated the Scottish soldiers leaving many dead on the battlefield.

 However, the conquering English were unable to take up the total execution of the shattered enemy forces.
 If they had been able to follow through and kill the armies as they fled, it could have destroyed the Scottish army.

-The Battle of Shrewsbury took place in 1403 close to the center of Shrewsbury at battlefield church.
-King Henry V went into battle against a mutineer army led by Henry Percy, this was a battle of rebellion in which Henry Percy was defeated and killed and it all took place near the center of Shrewsbury in England.
+The Battle of Shrewsbury took place in 1403 close to the center of Shrewsbury at the battlefield church.
+King Henry V went into battle against a mutineer army led by Henry Hotspur Percy, this was a battle of rebellion in which Henry Percy was defeated and killed and it all took place near the center of Shrewsbury in England.